On a Markov chain related to the individual lengths in the recursive construction of Kingman's coalescent: Introduction

-The process $\Pi^\infty$ can also be constructed naturally by giving first $\Pi^1$, and conditionally on $\Pi^n$ for $n\geq 1$, we use consistency property to construct $\Pi^{n+1}$.
-More precisely, Given $\Pi^{n}$, the lineage of the individual $n+1$ will be connected to $\Pi^n$ in the following way: at any time $t$, if the individual $n+1$ has not been connected to $\Pi^n$, that the rate for it to be connected is equal to $|\Pi^n(t)|$.
-If the connection takes place at time $t$, then the individual will coalesce with a randomly chosen block from $\Pi^n(t)$.
-This is the so-called {\it recursive (or sequential) construction} of Kingman's coalescent, which is a consequence of consistency property; see \cite[Section 5]{dhersin2013length} for an introduction of the recursive construction of $\Lambda$-coalescents for which Kingman's coalescent is a special case, see also \cite[Section 3.4]{crane2016ubiquitous}.
+The process $\Pi^\infty$ can also be constructed naturally by first giving $\Pi^1$, and conditionally on $\Pi^n$ for $n\geq 1$, we use consistency property to construct $\Pi^{n+1}$ by connecting individual $n+1$ to $\Pi^{n}$ at a random time, see Figure \ref{fig:external}.
+More precisely, given $\Pi^{n}$: at any time $t$, if individual $n+1$ has not been connected to $\Pi^n$, then the rate for it to be connected is equal to $|\Pi^n(t)|$; if the connection takes place at time $t$, then the individual will coalesce with a block chosen uniformly from $\Pi^n(t)$.
+We denote the connection time of individual $n+1$ by $L_{n+1}$.
+We shall also call it the \textit{lineage length} of individual n+1.
+The construction just explained is the so-called {\it recursive (or sequential) construction} of Kingman’s coalescent; see \cite[Section 5]{dhersin2013length} for an introduction of recursive construction of $\Lambda$-coalescents for which Kingman's coalescent is a special case, see also \cite[Section 3.4]{crane2016ubiquitous}.

 We are interested in the asymptotic behaviour of the process of lineage lengths (or connection times) of individuals in this construction.
-This is partly motivated by a recent work \cite{favaro2019bayesian} which studied the inference of quantities related to the genealogy of additional individuals given a known sample.
+This is partly motivated by a recent work (\citealp{favaro2019bayesian}) which studied the inference of quantities related to the genealogy of additional individuals given a known sample.
 The recursive construction provides a natural way of enlarging sample sizes, and could be a useful angle to investigate the genealogical relationship between known and new additional individuals.
-The idea of adding up small parts to construct the whole process can also be found in the measure division construction of $\Lambda$-coalescents \cite{yuanlambda}, see also \cite[Section 3]{berestycki2008small}.
+The idea of adding up small parts to construct the whole process can also be found in the measure division construction of $\Lambda$-coalescents (\citealp{yuanlambda}), see also \cite[Section 3]{berestycki2008small}.